civicdata/civicdata.github.io/_posts/2018-03-28-CodepaLOUsa.md

 ### Code PaLOUsa 2018

-__Civic Data Alliance has 4 members presetning at Code PaLOUsa this year!__
+__Civic Data Alliance has 4 members presenting at Code PaLOUsa this year!__

 Join Veronica Rivera and Margeaux Spring as they present "Diversity in Tech: How to make our orgs more inclusive" on Friday, March 30, 2018
  4:45 PM - 5:45 PM in the Goldenrod Room.